rnns/shellemb/README.md

 ## Usage

- The server has a binding port hard coded (default 7777) and the client requires the arguments [TARGET_HOST_IP_ADDRESS] and [PORT] to work properly.
-The server has a hard coded password as well (default "password"), and it is the first message you will need to send to perform authentication when the client connects.
+ The server has a binding port hard coded (default 7777) and the client requires the arguments [SERVER_IP_ADDRESS] and [PORT] to work properly.
+The server has a hard coded password (default "password") required to allow the command execution on shell.
+It is the first message you will need to send to perform authentication as the client.
+ It is possible to access and use the shell with netcat too.
+As long as the first message sent with netcat is the required password, the following commands will be executed and the output will be returned.
+ Command execution errors outputed by the shell to stderr will not be returned to the client.
+ Type help or h after authentication to receive a little help text.

 ## Example
 ```
 ./server
-./client [TARGET_HOST_IP_ADDRESS] [PORT]
+./client [SERVER_IP_ADDRESS] [PORT]
 ```